It’s time to begin planning your potager!

 A potager should always be beautiful!

-To incorporate balance and symmetry into your potager, try adding two matching brightly colored containers filled with herbs and place them on each side of the entrance.
+To incorporate balance and symmetry, try adding two matching brightly colored containers filled with herbs and place them on each side of the entrance.

 For repetition, add multiples of the same plants throughout the garden.
 For example, a group of 3 cherry tomato plants in attractive containers will have a stronger visual impact than a single plant.
 You can also create a sense of order by planting lovely borders of edible flowers or fragrant herbs along walkways.